You are at the top of the page

 Black Friday

-Princess Sophia was present on 'Black Friday', 18 November 1910.
-On this day, more than 300 suffragettes marched from Caxton Hall to Parliament Square and demanded to see the Prime Minister.
+On 18 November 1910 (now known as ‘Black Friday’) Sophia was among more than 300 suffragettes who marched from Caxton Hall to Parliament Square and demanded to see the Prime Minister.

-When the Prime Minister refused to see them and the protestors refused to disperse, the police responded with brutality.
-Over six hours, 200 women were physically and sexually assaulted.
-Two would later die from their injuries.
+Over six hours, 200 women were physically and sexually assaulted by police.
+Two women would later die from their injuries.

-That day, Princess Sophia was in the vanguard with Dr Elizabeth Garrett Anderson and Emmeline Pankhurst herself.
-When violence erupted, the Princess rescued a suffragette from a police officer, who was treating her extremely roughly.
-She then pursued the officer until she discovered his identification number (V700), in order to make a formal complaint.
-She stated: "The policeman was unnecessarily and brutally rough and Princess Sophia hopes he will be suitably punished."
+This experience must have been terrifying, but Sophia stood her ground.
+When violence erupted, she rescued a woman from a police officer, who was treating her extremely roughly.
+Sophia pursued the officer until she discovered his identification number (V700), to make a formal complaint.

 Sophia is even better known as a member of the Women’s Tax Reform League (WTRL), which campaigned on the principal – 'No Vote, No tax!'.